 With you, we'll bring the unique Sonoma State spirit (nurtured by the special North Bay energy) to the rest of the business world.

-We fulfill this mission by:
+We fulfill this mission through our three strategic priorities:

 As a core constituency of Sonoma State University, the School of Business and Economics supports and affirms the declared values of the university community: